swo/16s-book/manuscript/sec05.md

     new entry.
 The stuff after `>` is usually some kind of ID that names this sequence.
 There might be other information there too.

-2. A number of *sequence* lines.
+2. One or more *sequence* lines.
 The linebreaks are not meaningful: the sequence for this entry just keeps on going until you hit another `>`.
 The early recommendation was to wrap all lines at 80 characters to make them easy to read on old-school terminals.
 Many people and